cortex-js/compute-engine/src/docs/guide-augmenting.md

 ce.assign("f", ce.parse("(x) \\mapsto 5x"));
 ```

-The arguments on the left hand side of the `\\mapsto` operator are the arguments
+The arguments on the left hand side of the `\\mapsto` operator are the
-of the function.
+parameters of the function.
 The right hand side is the body of the function.
 The
-parenthesis around the argument is optional if there is only one argument.
+parenthesis around the parameters is optional if there is only one parameter.
 If
-there are multiple arguments, they must be enclosed in parenthesis and
+there are multiple parameters, they must be enclosed in parenthesis and
 separatated by commas.
-If there are _no_ arguments (rare, but possible), the
+If there are _no_ parameters (rare, but possible), the
-parenthesis are still required to indicate the argument list is empty.
+parenthesis are still required to indicate the parameter list is empty.

 When using `\\mapsto` you don't have to worry about the canonical flag, because
-the expression indicates what the arguments are, and so they are not intepreted
+the expression indicates what the parameters are, and so they are not intepreted
 as unknowns in the body of the function.

 Evaluating an `["Assign"]` expression is equivalent to calling `ce.assign()`: